franciscozorrilla/Chalmers-iGEM2018/README.md

 This repository makes use of the [RAVEN toolbox](https://github.com/SysBioChalmers/RAVEN/).
 Please follow their installation instructions if any problems arise.

   >Agren R _et al_.
 (2013) PLoS Comput Biol 9(3): e1002980. doi:[10.1371/journal.pcbi.1002980](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1002980).

+## Acknowledgements

+We would like to thank the following people for providing guidance, feedback, and support in our modeling approach: Eduard Kerkhoven, Benjamin Sanchez, Avlant Nilsson, Raphael Ferreira,  and Boyang Ji.